mapperr/trk/README.md

 ## Usage

     trk
-        shows the current timer if active
-    trk s <entry_name>
+        shows the report and the current timer if active trk s <entry_name>
-        starts tracking named entry
+        starts tracking a named entry
     trk t
         stops the current tracking
     trk l
         shows the full entry log

-    trk l <search_term>
-        shows the entries matching the search
+It's main use currently it to track the time spent on things in the current day.

+It could be much more useful if it can report a weekly tracking.